Graduate School Professional Development Awards (GSPDA)

 - If traveling abroad, completion of the Notre Dame International Travel Registry is strongly encouraged for your safety.

-Detailed information for completing these requirements is found in the in the GSPDA drive folder.
+Detailed instructions are found in the in the GSPDA drive folder.
+(Accessible to ND email addresses only.)

 Proceed to the GSPDA Application Form: Student Grant Network (SGN)